tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift-in-dune.md

 print("swift printing the fibonacci number for \(n): \(res)")
 ```

-compiling the ocaml code into a static library:
+the dune file compiles the ocaml code into a static library the c object file,
+and links everything with swiftc:

 ```
 (executables